Claim: The New York Yankees adopted pinstriped uniforms in an effort to disguise Babe Ruth's girth.

 We might expect that someone would try to link these symbols in folkloric fashion, to establish a connection between the two that was not merely coincidental but causal.
 The Bambino didn't merely wear Yankee pinstripes; he was the reason why all Yankees wear pinstripes, then and now.
 This legend collides headlong with a few facts when we try to run it down history's highway, however, and the first obstacle in the road has something to do with memory and image.

-But, as the following article from the 27 February 1912 New York Times demonstrates, the Yankees did not originate the pinstriped uniform, and they first adopted that look two decades before Ruth assumed rotund proportions:
+Moreover, as the following article from the 27 February 1912 New York Times demonstrates, the Yankees were not originators of the pinstriped uniform, and they first adopted that look several years before Babe Ruth became a member of the team:

 When manager Harry Wolverton's Yankees trot out from their clubhouse on April 11 to open the season with Boston, Hilltop fans will see their favorites togged out in uniforms closely resembling those worn by the Giants last season.
 The fad for the pin stripe in baseball toggery, introduced by the Cubs a few years ago, has reached the Hilltop, and the home uniforms of the Yankees this year will be of that design.
 The home uniform will consists of white shirt and pants, with black pin stripe and "N.Y." on the left breast; a white cap with a blue monogram, and blue stockings with maroon stripes.